-4.5.2 Mental Health Services Coordination
+4.5.1 Mental Health Services Coordination

-(A) When an Enrollee presents with a possible mental health condition to his or her Primary Care Provider, it is the responsibility of the Primary Care Provider to determine whether the Enrollee should be referred to a psychologist, pediatric specialist, psychiatrist, neurologist, or other specialist.
+(A) When an Enrollee presents with a possible mental health condition to his or her Primary

+Care Provider, it is the responsibility of the Primary Care Provider to determine whether the Enrollee should be referred to a psychologist, pediatric specialist, psychiatrist, neurologist, or other specialist.
 Mental health conditions may be handled by the Primary Care Provider and referred to a mental health provider when more specialized services are required for the Enrollee.

-4.5.3 Maternity Stays
+4.5.2 Maternity Stays

-- (A) The Contractor is responsible for paying for and providing post-delivery care services to a mother who is an Enrollee and her newborn as follows: - (1) inpatient care for a minimum of 48 hours of inpatient care following a normal vaginal delivery; - (2) inpatient care for a minimum of 96 hours of inpatient care following a caesarean section; and - (3) the Contractor shall not require the Provider attending the mother and her newborn to obtain authorization from the Health Plan in order to keep the mother and her newborn in the inpatient setting for the periods of time described in Article 4.6.1(A)(1) or (2). - (B) The Health Plan shall not be required to provide coverage for post-delivery inpatient care for a mother who is an Enrollee and her newborn during the periods described in Article 4.6.1(A)(1) or (2) if: - (1) the attending Provider, in consultation with the mother, discharges the mother and the newborn prior to the expiration of the time periods described in Article 4.6.1(A)(1) or (2); and

-- (2) the Contractor provides Timely Post-Delivery Follow-Up Care. - (C) Post-delivery care shall be provided to a mother and her newborn by a registered nurse, physician, nurse practitioner, nurse midwife or physician assistant experienced in maternal and child health in: - (1) the home, a Provider's office, a federally qualified health center, a federally qualified rural health clinic, or a State health department maternity clinic; or - (2) another setting determined to be appropriate under regulations promulgated by the Secretary of Health and Human Services (including a birthing center or an intermediate care facility.
+- (A) The Contractor is responsible for paying for and providing post-delivery care services to a mother who is an Enrollee and her newborn as follows: - (1) inpatient care for a minimum of 48 hours of inpatient care following a normal vaginal delivery; - (2) inpatient care for a minimum of 96 hours of inpatient care following a caesarean section; and - (3) the Contractor shall not require the Provider attending the mother and her newborn to obtain authorization from the Contractor in order to keep the mother and her newborn in the inpatient setting for the periods of time described in Article 4.5.3 (A)(1) or (2). - (B) The Contractor shall not be required to provide coverage for post-delivery inpatient care for a mother who is an Enrollee and her newborn during the periods described in Article 4.5.3(A)(1) or (2) if: - (1) the attending Provider, in consultation with the mother, discharges the mother and the newborn prior to the expiration of the time periods described in Article 4.5.3(A)(1) or (2); and - (2) the Contractor provides Timely Post-Delivery Follow-Up Care. - (C) Post-delivery care shall be provided to a mother and her newborn by a registered nurse, physician, nurse practitioner, nurse midwife or physician assistant experienced in maternal and child health in a hospital.